newlandpe/discord-xauth-integration/README.md

 The application exposes the following routes:

 - `GET /`: Displays the main page of the application.
+Can also display status messages (success, error, access denied) based on `status` query parameter (e.g., `/?status=success`).
 - `GET /start`: Initiates the account linking process.
 This redirects the user to Discord for authorization.
 - `POST /discord/interactions`: The endpoint for receiving Discord interactions (e.g., slash commands).
 - `GET /discord/callback`: The redirect URI for Discord OAuth2.
-Handles the authorization code exchange.
+Handles the authorization code exchange and redirects to `/` with a status.
 - `GET /xauth/callback`: The redirect URI for XAuthConnect OAuth2.
-Handles the authorization code exchange and links the accounts.
+Handles the authorization code exchange and links the accounts, then redirects to `/` with a status.

 ## Installation